-We all know that the first piece of equipment you need to get started podcasting is a microphone.
-But how do you plan to hold the microphone?
-In your hands for the whole episode?
-No, you don’t want to do that.
+The first piece of equipment you need to start podcasting is a microphone.
+However, do you plan to hold the microphone in your hands for the whole episode?
+That’s why we’ve detailed the best mic stand for podcasting.

 Most of you reading this know that you need one – that’s why you’re here!
 You want to find what to buy and what criteria to look out for when choosing a mic stand or boom.